Global Payments Inc.

 Six angles, distilled from the data.

-The next print carries a mixed setup after a sharp miss in the most recent quarter, following a string of small beats earlier in the year.
-Analysts still model EPS at 16.19 next year, so shareholders should watch whether margins and execution stabilize enough to restore confidence after the -1028.2% surprise.
+The next print follows a sharp miss in May after a string of small beats, so execution is the key watchpoint.
+Analysts still model a strong rebound in EPS to 16.04 for 2027, and shareholders should watch whether margins and cash generation stabilize after the recent volatility.

-No discretionary insider buying or selling stands out.
-Recent activity is dominated by automatic awards and in-kind transfers, including director grants on 2026-05-01 and officer F-InKind entries on 2026-06-01, which are generally noise rather than a directional signal.
+No notable discretionary buying or selling.
+Recent activity is dominated by automatic award and in-kind equity movements for directors and executives, which reads as compensation-related noise rather than a directional insider signal.

 Recent insider transactions